The most common way that a computer "won't turn on" is when the PC actually does power on but doesn't display anything on the monitor.

 Unfortunately, if you don't have a POST card or spare parts to swap in and out, you're left not knowing which piece of your essential PC hardware is faulty.
 In these cases you have little option than to rely on the help of individuals or companies that do have these resources.

-Note: See the last tip below for information on getting more help via the PC Support forums on this site.
+Note: See the last tip below for information on getting more help.

 Are you troubleshooting this issue on a computer that you've just built?
 If so, triple check your configuration!
 There is a very, very good chance that your computer is not booting up completely due to a misconfiguration and not an actual hardware failure or other problem.